SathyaBhat/sathyasays.com/content/posts/2020-12-30-terraform-apply-only-on-change.md

 ---
-title: Getting Terraform to apply only when a change exists
+title: Getting Terraform to apply only when a change exists using Make
 author: Sathyajith Bhat
 type: post
 date: 2020-12-28T00:00:00+00:00